Andrew J. Levander

-Andrew J. Levander (born 1953) is an American lawyer and Chairman of the law firm Dechert, who advises on securities fraud, commercial litigation and white collar criminal defense matters.
+Andrew J. Levander (born 1953) is an American lawyer and Chairman of the law firm Dechert, who advises on securities fraud, commercial litigation and white-collar criminal defense matters.
 A former federal prosecutor, he is known for representing numerous prominent Wall Street companies and executives, as well as global businesses facing litigation.

 Education and early career

 Levander received his bachelor's degree summa cum laude from Tufts University in 1973.
-He graduated in 1977 from Columbia Law School, where he was a Kent Scholar and the Notes and Comments Editor of the Columbia Law Review.
+He graduated in 1977 from Columbia Law School, where he was a James Kent Scholar and the Notes and Comments Editor of the Columbia Law Review.
 After completing law school, he clerked for the Honorable Wilfred Feinberg of the U.S. Court of Appeals for the Second Circuit.

 Later career

 In the late 1970s, Levander was an assistant to the Solicitor General, and made his first argument before the U.S. Supreme Court at age 25.
 He later served as an Assistant U.S. Attorney in the Southern District of New York's Securities and Commodities Fraud Unit.

 Upon leaving the U.S. Attorney's office in 1985, Levander joined New York-based firm Shereff, Friedman, Hoffman & Goodman, where his clients included fund managers David Askin and John Kaweske, former Sunbeam Corporation chairman Paul Kazarian, Saudi arms dealer Adnan Khashoggi, and Haroon Kahlon, an associate of National Commercial Bank of Saudi Arabia chairman Sheik Khalid-Bin-Mahfouz who was implicated in the BCCI scandal.
 Levander continued at Shereff Friedman through that firm's 1998 merger with D.C.-based Swidler & Berlin to form Swidler Berlin Shereff Friedman until joining Dechert with a group of 64 other Swidler lawyers in 2005.

 In July 2011, Levander became Chairman of Dechert, then a 900-lawyer firm.